How To Find the Right Therapist for You

 Beyond frequency, therapists often vary in what time of day they see their clients.
 Think about when your schedule allows you to engage in therapy and include this information in your outreach to therapists.
 Do you work 9-5?
 Would you prefer to start your day with therapy or see your therapist after work?
 Do you work evenings, prioritizing daytime hours for therapy?

-A note: often, as evening hours tend to be the most in-demand, seeing a therapist during daytime hours or during a lunch break may help you negotiate a lower rate per session.
+A small note: often, as evening hours tend to be the most in-demand, seeing a therapist during daytime hours or during a lunch break may present a more affordable rate.
 If budget is your biggest concern, this is one way to make it work.

 Step 3: Think about your goals.

-You may also be flirting with starting tele-therapy, or therapy implemented through technology, like video or text therapy.
+You may also be flirting with starting e-therapy, or therapy implemented through technology, like video or text therapy.
 This is another way to potentially make therapy more affordable or more accessible, as it comes directly to your electronic device.
+That said, a majority of the healing that therapy enables occurs through the in-person dynamic between therapist and client.
 If you are able, I encourage you to pursue in-person treatment first.
-If tele-therapy feels safest or most do-able for you, it is important to at least take that first step in providing yourself regular check-ins and care.
+If e-therapy feels safest or most do-able for you, it is important to at least take that first step in providing yourself regular check-ins and care.

-You may be wondering how you can prepare for your phone consultation or first visit, or whether there are specific questions you can ask to gauge your fit with your therapist.
-This often depends highly on you and your unique needs; however, here are a few questions you can start with:
+You may be wondering how you can prepare for your first visit or whether there are specific questions you can ask.
+This often depends highly on you and your needs; however, here are a few questions you can start with:

 What kinds of clients have you worked with in the past?
 When you ask this question, what you may really mean is: Can you help me?
-You may gain useful insight about the therapist and her, his, or their practice through the answer.
+You may gain useful insight about the therapist and her or his practice through the answer.

 I feel a little unsure what to expect.
 Can you help me understand how this works?
-Particularly if this is your first time in therapy, your therapist will be able to walk you through what working with her, him, or them will be like.
+Particularly if this is your first time in therapy, your therapist will be able to walk you through what working with her or him will be like.
 The therapist’s manner of guiding you may help you get a better sense of whether you are interested or not in the kind of work and process they describe.

 Can we talk about the logistics?
 Are logistics on your mind and distracting you from deciphering whether the therapist is a good fit for you?
-Your therapist will be able to answer questions like how scheduling works, how is best to contact her, him, or them, how communication between sessions works, cancellation policies, insurance policies, and more.
+Your therapist will be able to answer questions like how scheduling works, how is best to contact her or him, how communication between sessions works, her or his cancellation policy, her or his insurance policy, and more.
 Though sometimes intimidating, the first step is to ask.
-Your therapist is there to help.

 If you find yourself face-to-face with someone who is not a good fit, trust your gut instinct.
 Therapists understand the importance of fit and will understand if you move on to find someone better suited to you and your needs.